 When something bad happens it is normal for us to try and rationalise it by thinking about what we could have done to stop it.
 However, the perpetrator is the only one who should and could have done something differently.
 You and your child are not blame for the abuser’s actions.

-Perpetrators of sexual violence are very manipulative and don’t just groom the survivor, but will groom families and even whole communities so that they are able to sexually abuse.
+Perpetrators of sexual violence are very manipulative and don’t just groom the survivor, but will groom families and even whole communities into trusting them so that they are able to sexually abuse.
 The perpetrator made the decision to lie, manipulate and abuse.
 The betrayal of trust can be immensely painful.

 Grooming is when someone builds, or uses an existing emotional connection with a child to gain or exploit their trust for the purposes of sexual abuse, sexual exploitation or trafficking.
 Children and young people can be groomed online or face-to-face, by a stranger or by someone they know – for example a family member, friend or professional.
 Many children and young people don’t understand that they have been groomed or that what has happened is abuse.
 (NSPCC)